 BALANCE.
 To grapple with concepts presented, it is important to devote the necessary time and thought outside and inside of class.
 Class should NOT be an all-consuming aspect of one's life.
 A healthy balance of work and care for self is important.
 Students that are healthy--physically and emotionally--can achieve their highest potential.
 Valuing wellbeing is part of meeting the standard of excellence expected.
 Moreover, balance extends to how each person engages in class.
 One must constantly go among being a student, teacher, listener, and talker.

 INCLUSION.
 In order to achieve the above, it must be done with people that are willing to be part of a group and people that feel that they are part of it, not just by label but by culture.
 All voices must feel welcome to participate.
 This will take work and time, but it is the destination we are set on.
-There is much to gain and learn from each other: those that know and those that have no idea what is going on.
+There is much to gain and learn from each other, including those that have no idea what is going on.
 Being able to see the perspective of others is an important life skill used in working with people, conflict resolution, and chemistry class to name a few.

-Prior to arriving to University School in 2020, Dunn was a Upper School Science Faculty member at St. Andrew's Episcopal School in Austin, Texas.
-While teaching full-time, he also assumed a variety of other roles, including part-time College Counselor, Interim Director of Sustainability and Director of Science Research.
+With over 10 years of experience teaching chemistry at all levels, Dunn most recently taught at University School in Hunting Valley, Ohio and served as an advisor in the Anderson Scholars Science Research Program.
+Prior to that, he was an Upper School Science Faculty member at St. Andrew's Episcopal School in Austin, Texas.
+While teaching full-time, he also assumed a variety of other roles, including Director of Science Research, part-time College Counselor, and Interim Director of Sustainability.
 He has held other faculty positions at the Latin School of Chicago and The Woodhall School in Connecticut, where he also served as Dean of Students.
-At US, he teaches Chemistry and AP Chemistry and assists with science research.
 He has a B.S. in Chemistry from Loyola University Chicago.

 Teaching & Learning Philosophy

-- I want to make the class purposeful even if you do not study or do anything directly related to science/ chemistry again in your life.
+I want to make the class purposeful even if you do not study or do anything directly related to science/ chemistry in your future career or college major.